ssube/prometheus-sql-adapter/README.md

 (4 rows)
 ```

-While full tables scans where possible on the test data's labels, missing that index may become costly for larger
+While full tables scans were possible in the test cluster, which had 34k labels weighing 95MB, missing that index
-clusters.
+may become costly for larger clusters.
+Labels can be pruned or archived based on their date.

 ### Row Size